 Hot end The hot end is the whole part where the plastic melts, including the nozzle, heater block, thermistor, and heat sink.
-The LulzBotTM Hexagon all-metal hot end comes standard on the TAZ 5.
+The LulzBotTM Hexagon Hot End comes standard on the TAZ 5.

 Layer height The thickness of each individual deposited layer of the threedimensional model when cut with a slicing program.